Skip to content

 🌱 Understanding Seasonal Gardening Basics

-When you plant in sync with the seasons, plants establish faster, grow stronger,
+When you plant in sync with the seasons, crops establish faster, grow stronger, and produce healthier flowers, fruits, and vegetables.

 🗓️ How To Garden with the Seasons

-• Fall: As summer crops fade, fall favorites like kale, radishes, and beets take over.
-Cool-season annuals and mums add color as temperatures drop.
+• 🍂 Fall: As summer crops fade, favorites like kale, radishes, beets, and leafy greens take over.

 📌 Key Rules That New Gardeners Should Know